 Skilled nursing facility care also works off of the benefit period system.
-For the first 20 days, you pay $0 coinsurance fee for each benefit period.
-For the remaining 80 days of your benefit period, you will pay a coinsurance.
+For the first 20 days, you pay a $0 coinsurance fee for each benefit period.
+You will pay coinsurance for the remaining 80 days of your benefit period.
 After your first hundred days of SNF treatment on any given benefit period, you will have to pay 100% of all your medical costs.

 Long-Term Care Hospital Services

-Medicare Part A also covers most of the cost of long-term care hospital Services.
+Medicare Part A also covers most of the long-term care hospital services costs.
 The costs associated with these LTCH services are almost identical to inpatient hospital care.

 Nursing Home Care and Custodial Care

-There’s a very specific difference between nursing home care received in a skilled nursing facility (SNF) and custodial care.
-More often than not, custodial care (helping a person with personal hygiene, bathroom needs, and staying well-fed) can be provided at home either by a family member or nurse.
+There’s a specific difference between nursing home care received in a skilled nursing facility (SNF) and custodial care.
+Often, custodial care (helping a person with personal hygiene, bathroom needs, and staying well-fed) can be provided at home by a family member or nurse.

 While in hospice care, Medicare will pay for:

 - Items and services necessary to relieve pain and manage symptoms